-In his HYPERGROWTH 2018 presentation, former Navy SEAL and best-selling author Jocko Willink talked about the leadership lessons he learned during his 20-year career in the military.
-From leading his fellow SEALs in battle as the commander of SEALTeam 3’s “Task Unit Bruiser” to training future SEALs as an instructor, Willink has held a variety of leadership positions and has worked under conditions so extreme that most folks working in tech would have a hard time imagining them.
+Jocko Willink is a former Navy SEAL and best-selling author who spent 20 years in the military.
+From leading his fellow SEALs in battle as the commander of SEAL Team 3’s “Task Unit Bruiser” to training future SEALs as an instructor, Jocko has held a variety of leadership positions and has worked under conditions so extreme that most folks working in tech (🙋♀️) would have a hard time imagining them.

-But here’s the thing: While you may not be able to relate to all of Willink’s experiences, you can absolutely still learn from them.
-After all, as Willink said during his talk, “You’re going to have things go wrong on a battlefield, just like you have things go wrong in business.”
-The best leaders, he went on to explain, take ownership of those problems, regardless of whether they’re soldiers or civilians.
+But here’s the thing: While you may not be able to relate to all of Jocko’s experiences, you can absolutely still learn from them.
+After all, as Jocko said, “You’re going to have things go wrong on a battlefield, just like you have things go wrong in business.”
+The best leaders take ownership of those problems, regardless of whether they’re soldiers or civilians.

-Over the years, Willink has developed not only a keen ability to identify the qualities that make a great leader, but also the ability to distill and communicate those qualities to others.
-His HYPERGROWTH 2018 talk proved to be no exception.
-For those who weren’t able to see Willink’s talk in person, don’t worry: I’ve got your back.
-In this post, I’m highlighting four of the key leadership lessons Willink shared during HYPERGROWTH 2018.
+Over the years, Jocko has developed not only a keen ability to identify the qualities that make a great leader, but also the ability to distill and communicate those qualities to others.

 - Practice extreme ownership.
 Have the mindset that you’re not going to make excuses or blame anyone or anything for your problems.